pytek-io/rmy/docs/basics.rst

     if __name__ == "__main__":
         asyncio.run(main())

+Note that in this example we call the `wait` method instead of `eval` which will return an awaitable.
 RMY has strong support for dynamic Python typing hints, allowing IDEs to provide code completion and type checking.
 For example `eval` and `wait` methods will have the same signature as the original method.
 Also `fetch_remote_object` will return a proxy object of the type being passed.

 Exception handling
 ------------------